Back to Health News & Stories

 When do I need to see a doctor for back pain?

 Low back pain resulting from minor injuries or normal wear and tear often is treated successfully at home with ice, heat, stretching, low-impact activity, rest, and over-the-counter pain relievers.
-However, see a doctor for back pain in the following cases:
+However, you should see a doctor for back pain in the following cases:

 • The pain affects your quality of life and ability to work.